Chase County has Grants and Incentives to help with Community Revitalization

 Email: [email protected]

-For additional information about these plans and other opportunities please contact Jennifer Laird, Chase County Economic Development Director, Chase County Chamber of Commerce via email at [email protected] or by phone at 620-273-8469.
+For additional information about industry specific grants, these plans and other opportunities please contact Jennifer Laird, Chase County Economic Development Director, Chase County Chamber of Commerce via email at [email protected] or by phone at 620-273-8469.